noawe-boi/NoahsObsidianSync/English Grade 11 FA2.md

 ### Techniques

 ### Effect on Audience
-## Receiving the news that they found the person who really commited the crime
+## Receiving the news that they found the person who really committed the crime
 ### Description

 ### Techniques